How to get from Venice to Rome by train, bus or flight.

 Taking the train is the most popular way to travel from Venice to Rome.
 Taking a train is just as fast as taking a flight while being significantly less expensive.
 Similarly, taking the train is at least 3:40 h faster than taking the bus, while not being significantly more expensive.
 Over 30 trains travel from Venice to Rome per day.

-Step on board a Frecciarossa travel and relax as you travel across Italy.
-Trenitalia’s Frecciarossa high-speed travel make about 200 connections across Italy per day, including major destinations like Rome, Florence, Milan, Venice and Naples.
-These travel reach speeds up to 186 mph (300 kmh), so you can travel 244 miles (394 km) from Venice to Rome quickly on a Frecciarossa high-speed travel.
-There are four different classes to choose from: Standard, Premium, Business, and Executive.
+There’s no need to fly between Italian hotspots when you can simply take a Frecciarossa travel to reach your destination in just a few hours.
+Frecciarossa is the premier high-speed travel service from Trenitalia, Italy’s national railroad company, with around 200 connections made across Italy per day.
+These travel reach speeds up to 186 mph (300 kmh), making them one of the fastest in the world.
+You can expect to travel 244 miles (394 km) to Rome from Venice on a Frecciarossa high-speed travel.
 All Frecciarossa classes provide free WiFi access, power outlets, air conditioning, bathrooms, luggage storage, onboard entertainment, and restaurant and bar services to passengers.

-The fastest way from Venice to Rome is by flight with an average journey time of 1 h 5 min.
+The fastest way to get to Rome from Venice is by flight with an average travel time of 1 h 10 min.

 The distance from Venice to Rome is approximately 244 miles (394 km).